buckket/twtxt/docs/user/registry.rst

 **Reading from the registry**

-The responses contain one status per line, each of which is equipped with reference to the poster followed by a TAB and an ISO 8601 date/time string followed by a TAB character (\\t) to separate it from the actual text.
+The responses contain one status per line, each of which is equipped with reference to the poster followed by a TAB and an RFC 3339 date-time string followed by a TAB character (\\t) to separate it from the actual text.

 **General rules**